Two-Channel Filter Banks on Joint Time-Vertex Graphs with Oversampled Graph Laplacian Matrix: Introduction

-To summarize, our main contributions include: \begin{itemize} \item Introduce a joint time–vertex oversampled graph Laplacian matrixthat extends vertex domain oversampling to the temporal domain, preserving the original joint graph structure while enabling bipartite expansion and redundant multiresolution representations. \item Design a two-channel joint time–vertex oversampled filter bank that satisfies perfect reconstruction conditions on bipartite graphs and implements oversampling in both time and vertex domains using a $K$-coloring strategy. \item Apply the proposed framework to joint time–vertex signal and image/video denoising, demonstrating its effectiveness in decomposition and reconstruction, and outperforming existing methods in numerical experiments. \end{itemize}
+To summarize, our main contributions include: \begin{itemize} \item Introduce a joint time-vertex oversampled graph Laplacian matrixthat extends vertex domain oversampling to the temporal domain, preserving the original joint graph structure while enabling bipartite expansion and redundant multiresolution representations. \item Design a two-channel joint time-vertex oversampled filter bank that satisfies perfect reconstruction conditions on bipartite graphs and implements oversampling in both time and vertex domains using a $K$-coloring strategy. \item Apply the proposed framework to joint time-vertex signal and image/video denoising, demonstrating its effectiveness in decomposition and reconstruction, and outperforming existing methods in numerical experiments. \end{itemize}

 The remainder of the paper is organized as follows.
-Section II reviews joint time–vertex signal processing, two-channel oversampled graph filter banks, and oversampled graph Laplacians.
+Section II reviews joint time-vertex signal processing, two-channel oversampled graph filter banks, and oversampled graph Laplacians.
 Section III introduces the proposed time oversampled Laplacian and joint oversampled Laplacian, together with their properties.
 Section IV presents the design of critically sampled and oversampled joint filter banks.
 Section V discusses bipartite extensions in both time and vertex domains.
 Section VI reports experimental results on signal decomposition, reconstruction, and denoising, including image and video applications.
 Finally, Section VII concludes the paper.